tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Diadem of Command

+_Recharge 6+:_ You command a normally inanimate object with moving parts to fulfil its function (i.e., locks lock and unlock, clasps clasp and unclasp, doors open and close, crossbows fire, lanterns douse and light, etc.).

+**Quirk:** Expects obedience.

+---

 #### Diadem of Whispering

 Your words are magically audible by any one creature you can see, as if you were standing next to them whispering into their ear.
 Their replies are not magically enhanced, so they can only answer if you could normally hear their words.
 You may change target freely, but can only whisper to one person per round.

 **Quirk:** Gossips like a fishwife on the Shadowport docks.

+---

+#### Exquisite Mask

+_Recharge 6+:_ This painted mask animates and blends with your face.
+When you fail a Charisma skill check, reroll it and take the better result.

+**Quirk:** Has stage fright.

 ---